ARTS-Laboratory/Drone-Delivered-Vibration-Sensor/README.md

-# VibrationSensor
+# Vibration Sensor Package
-vibration sensor for drone project
+UAV deployable structual health monitoring sensor package

 # remember to copy the library to your arduino libraries folder!!!